SoftFever/OrcaSlicer/README.markdown

                             very little need to change this value, which is only useful to compensate for filament packing (default: 1)
-        --temperature       Extrusion temperature in degree Celsius, set 0 to disable (default: 200)
+        --temperature       Extrusion temperature in degree Celsius, set 0 to disable (default: 200) --first-layer-temperature Extrusion temperature for the first layer, in degree Celsius, set 0 to disable (default: same as --temperature)

       Speed options:
         --travel-speed      Speed of non-print moves in mm/s (default: 130)